Skaruts/tdm_fm_packer/README.md

 # FM Packer

-A command-line script to make packaging Dark Mod missions a bit more convenient.
-You simply run it and it creates the `.pk4` for you, automatically excluding unwanted files.
+A command-line script that makes packaging The Dark Mod missions a bit more convenient.
+You simply run it and it creates the `.pk4` for you, automatically excluding unwanted files specified in a `.pkignore` file.

-Requires either `py7zr` or `zipfile` (`zipfile` should be in python's standard library).
-Uses `py7zr` by default, though.
+It depends on [py7zr](https://pypi.org/project/py7zr/), although you can turn if off, in which case it will use `zipfile`, which is faster (and python standard) but creates larger files.

+FM Packer will automatically check `startingmap.txt` or `tdm_mapsequence.txt` to see which maps to include.
+All other map files will be ignored.

 ## Usage